 Poetic, gorgeous with lush strings and a beautiful melancholy message.
 Born in Aleppo, Syria to Armenian parents, Azniv Korkejian spent her childhood in Saudi Arabia, then moved to America.
 She currently lives in L.A.

-Mark Antonelli— Martin Berkofsky & Sergei Podobedov, pianos, “Ko-ola-u for 2 Pianos by Alan Hovhaness”
+Mark Antonelli: Martin Berkofsky and Sergei Podobedov, “Ko-ola-u for 2 Pianos” by Alan Hovhaness

 A perfect summer tune!
-This new single from Son Little takes a step away from his previous electronic experimentation and is straight neo-soul, drenched in island vibes and even has some kids on vocals.
+This new single from Son Little takes a step away from his previous, electronic experimentation and is straight neo-soul, drenched in island vibes and even has some kids on vocals.
 In short, all the things that make this programmer the happiest lil programmer.
-Son Little is at the Calgary Folk Fest this week, to boot!
+Son Little is at the Calgary Folk Festival this week, to boot!

 Smooth and soulful, this is a great chill out song for hot summer days.

 Bruce Cockburn is a living legend with legions of fans and devotees.
-Teasing the ‘next’ release ( Bone On Bone, Sept.
-15th, 2017).
-I wanna hear what the man has to say/sing.
+Teasing the ‘next’ release, Bone On Bone, September 15th, 2017, I wanna hear what the man has to say/sing.